-Background: Over 60% of the children cared for by SC’s children’s hospitals are funded through Medicaid, a health insurance program funded with state and federal funds.
+Background: Approximately 60% of the children cared for by SC’s children’s hospitals are funded through Medicaid, a health insurance program funded with state and federal funds.
 Medicaid reimbursement does not cover the cost of care – let alone the costs incurred to maintain infrastructure and technology.
 Funding received from other sources, i.e. commercial insurers and philanthropy does not cover the gap, leaving the children’s hospitals without adequate funding to maintain infrastructure and technology.
 Without this investment, South Carolina’s children’s hospitals will be unable to keep pace with the facility and technology requirements needed to provide state-of-the-art care for children.

 Priority: Pass legislation allowing emergency medical services technicians to honor pediatric do-not-resuscitate orders for children with a terminal illness.